 Children don’t always understand the importance of rules that are made to protect them.
-Sitting them down and explaining why wearing a seatbelt is important can help them understand that this is for their safety.
+Explaining why wearing a seatbelt is important can help them understand that it’s for their safety.
 However, being in the car isn’t the only time you should talk about road safety.
-Children need to understand the rules of pedestrians when walking near roads.
+Children need to understand the rules for pedestrians when walking near roads.
 Explain to them the importance of looking both ways before crossing the street and how to cross the street safely.
-Things like darting out in the middle of the road can not only cause your child harm but cause multiple accidents with other motorists.
+Things like darting out in the middle of the road can not only cause your child harm but cause accidents with other motorists.
 If you have a younger child, always be sure you have the right child car seat for them.
-Here is a link on some tips for what to do with car seats for children.

 Give Incentives To Following the Rules

 If you have an especially uncooperative child, you can always incentivize their good behavior.
 Now, this doesn’t mean you have to spoil them.
 Allowing them to do something they enjoy for a little bit longer or even telling them they did a good job following the rules can be motivating enough for some kids.
-Be sure to be creative.
-As all parents know, there isn’t a miracle method to getting your kids to behave.
-Be sure to be creative when you have to.
+As all parents know, there isn’t a miracle method to getting your kids to behave, but you can be creative and effective.
 Ensuring your child’s safety is the most important job parents have!

 Protect Your Child While Driving

 Once you get on the road, remember to always drive defensively, and avoid distractions like your smartphone.
-Additional ways to keep your young charges safe from car crashes include:
+Additional ways to keep your kids safe in the car include:

 - If a collision can’t be avoided and there’s time, steer the hood of the car toward it so there is less impact to the passenger area.

 - Should you see a wreck ahead of you, slow down, steer away from it, and if possible, get off the road so that your vehicle is not part of a pile up.